Fibinjohnson/BankDetailsMapping/README.md

 ## Usage

-1. Import the `connectToDb` function from the module in your Node.js application.
+1. Import the `connectToDb` function from the connection module in your Node.js application.
 2. Call the `connectToDb` function to establish a connection to the MongoDB database.

 ```javascript